What is content strategy? How will it help my wellness business?

-Let me help you plan out the next 3- or 6-months of content for your blog.
+Let me help you plan out the next 12+ weeks of content for your blog.
 And as a BONUS, I’ll give you a bunch of my researched, pre-written “done for you” blog posts.
 Let’s create your content strategy and editorial calendar in advance, so you know what you’re going to post about Every.
 Single.
 Time!

 Ultimate Health Blogging Checklist